Wondering why your cell phone battery drains so fast all of a sudden.

-Significant cell power drainage by Bluetooth can happen for instance where you are using your phone to play music through a Bluetooth speaker, AirPods or earbuds
+Significant cell power drainage by Bluetooth can happen for instance when you are using your phone to play music through a Bluetooth speaker, AirPods, or earbuds

 This long-time myth of Bluetooth draining battery power would have been correct if we were in stages when Bluetooth was first introduced years back.

 Considering the battery capacity and power of phones that existed, it surely encroached on lots of cell power and made them die faster.

 However, the latest phones have been developed and improved to carry lots more battery capacity milliamps (mAH) to handle the capacity.